This is the "Using Books for Research" page of the "How to Use Books for Research" guide.

 How to Use a Book

-Look at these parts of a book when deciding how the book might be used in your research:
+Look at the parts of a book when deciding how it might be used in your research.
+To see examples, click on each link below or follow the tabs at the top of this guide.

-The Title Page gives publication information such as complete title, names of all authors or editors, edition of the book, name of the publisher and city of publication, and date of publication.
+The Title Page gives publication information such as complete title, names of all authors or editors, edition of the book, name of the publisher, city of publication, and date of publication.

 A List of Illustrations, which may appear at the front of a book, gives a list of photographs, drawings, tables, or other types of illustrations used to support the contents of the book, usually with corresponding page numbers.